Citywide Initiatives

 Our citywide initiatives are designed to unite students across NYC, fostering a sense of community and collective responsibility while providing the resources, opportunities, and inspiration needed to succeed academically, personally, and professionally.

-college and career readiness
+college and career readiness Initiative

 pledge day